nat06/Vector-Field-Based-Shape-Deformations-INF585/README.md

 - **when moving without clicking: move the tool along the shape**
 - **when moving + shift + click: move the tool with a projection along the screen space**
 - **regler probleme avec _enum_**
+- easy: more range choice for ri, ro